 If you are someone whose hair styling routine consists of like five different products, you need to stop.
 Immediately.
 Using excessive amounts of styling products like leave-in conditioners, gels, serums, pomades, mousses or hair sprays can cause them to build up on your scalp.
 This build-up can combine with dirt and dead skin cells to form dandruff.
 In fact, it could also lead to hair loss.

-Symptoms: Big whitish or yellowish flakes of dandruff, irritation, hair fall.
+Symptoms: Big whitish or yellowish large flakes on scalp, irritation, hair fall.

 5. Dandruff Caused By Seborrheic Dermatitis